Château de LangeaisChâteau de Langeais

 Louis XI in the spotlight at the Château de Langeais

-Meet Louis XI at the château de Langeais, an emblematic fortress between the Middle Ages and the Renaissance.
-Discover this jewel built in 1465, where the story of the king builder takes you on a fascinating journey to the heart of the châteaux of the Loire.
+Cross the drawbridge of the Château de Langeais, an emblematic fortress between the Middle Ages and the Renaissance, to meet Louis XI.
+You’ll discover a jewel built in 1465, which perpetuates the memory of a wise strategist in the heart of the châteaux of the Loire.

 The king and his castle

-Who was Louis XI really?
+Who really was Louis XI?

-Born in Bourges in 1423, Louis XI made a profound mark on the history of Touraine.
-After a childhood spent between Loches and Amboise, this sovereign with a passion for architecture transformed the region into a veritable centre of royal power.
-An astute strategist, he had the castle of Plessis-lès-Tours built as his main residence.
+Born in Bourges in 1423, Louis XI had a profound impact on the history of Touraine.
+After spending his childhood between Loches and Amboise, this sovereign with a passion for architecture transformed the region into a veritable centre of royal power.
+In particular, he had the Château du Plessis-Lès-Tours (La Riche) built as his main residence.
+Nearby, to facilitate the transport of goods on the river and protect crops, the Loire levees were built or raised.
+He also improved the roads, created post offices and encouraged the development of printing workshops.

-The construction of the fortified castle in 1465
+Construction of the fortified castle in 1465

-The work progressed rapidly: in just four years, an innovative residence rose from the ground.
-This bold project reflected Louis XI’s vision: to create a residence combining the defensive power of a château-fort with the first refinements of a seigneurial residence.
-An architectural feat that already heralds the future splendours of the Val de Loire.
+Work progressed rapidly, and in just four years, an innovative residence was completed.
+This daring project reflected Louis XI’s vision: to create a residence combining the defensive power of a fortified castle with the first refinements of a seigneurial residence.
+It was an architectural feat that heralded the splendours to come in the Loire Valley.

 Architecture between the Middle Ages and the Renaissance